Delightful Dolly

-Delightful Dolly is a 1910 American silent short comedy produced by the Thanhouser Company.
+Delightful Dolly is a 1910 American silent short comedy film produced by the Thanhouser Company.
 The film follows Marie Allen, an orphan girl who lives with her grandfather, who sees a large doll in the window of the shop.
 At night, she sneaks out to visit the shop with the doll, but finds it gone.
 She sneaks into the shop and ends up hiding in the box, to prevent from being discovered by the store clerk.
 She is taken to the home of the rich little girl, Daisy.
 After taking the doll's clothes, Marie hides in the box as Daisy approaches.
 When Daisy opens the box, Marie acts like a doll.
 When Daisy takes a break for food, Marie secretly takes the food and drink much to Daisy's bewilderment.
 Marie's grandfather arrives at the home and explains the situation and Marie receives the doll from the family.
 Little is known about the production or cast of the film, but Marie Eline played the role of Marie.
-The film was released on October 14, 1910 and was met with some praise in trade publications.
+The film was released on October 14, 1910, and was met with some praise in trade publications.
 The film is presumed lost.